tralfaz/GUTS/README.md

      interaction.

   Mass Range:
-     The range of random mass, in Kilograms, assigned to each random mass.
+     The range of random mass, in Kilograms, assigned to each random body.

   Position Range:
+     The range of random X,Y,Z axis  coordinates, used to assign a 3D position to each random body.

   Velocity Range:
+     The random range of X,Y,Z velocity vectors, in meters per second, to assign to each random body.
+Keep small to ensure bodies stay in view.

   Frame Modes:

      Add - Adds new markers with each frame step.
 Produces something like Anime tentacle porn.
 Who doesn't like anime tentacle porn.

-     Move - Each body maker is moved with each frame step.
+     Move - Each body marker is moved with each frame step.
 Produces speres zooming around in space.

      Radii - Like Move but with lines from each body to the scene origin.